wwwted/MySQL-HOWTOs/howtos/firewall.md

 SELECT * FROM t1 where i=3;
 SELECT i FROM t1 where i=3;
 ```
-Now lets try to run these statements
+Now lets try to run these statements (user ted):
 ```
 mysql -uted -pted --force -v -v -v  < fw2.sql
 ```